 The objectives of the Early Education Federation are:

-- To promote equitable access for all families in Aotearoa/new Zealand to early childhood services suitable for, and appropriate to, their needs;
+- To promote equitable access for all families in Aotearoa/New Zealand to quality early childhood education services suitable for, and appropriate to, their needs.

-- To set priorities from agreed objectives and undertake appropriate action;
+- To set priorities from agreed objectives and undertake action in accordance with these priorities.

-- To act as a medium for co-ordinated approaches to the Government and any other appropriate commission, committee or authority on matters pertaining to the objectives of the Early Education Federation;
+- To act as a medium for co-ordinated approaches to the Government and any other appropriate commission, committee or authority on matters pertaining to the objects of the Early Education Federation.

-- To foster and support the continuing advancement of all the Early Education Federation members and to provide a vehicle for any desired co-ordination of activities between members;
+- To foster and support the interests of all the Early Education Federation members.

-- To undertake any topic of research considered by the Early Education Federation to be in support of its objects;
+- To share and/or undertake any topic of research considered by the Early Education Federation to be in support of its objects.

-- To do all such other things as may be considered necessary for the attainment of the objectives of the Early Education Federation.
+- To do all such other things as may be considered necessary for the attainment of the objects of the Early Education Federation.